codecentric/microcks-introduction-blog-post/README.md

-# [Microcks](https://microcks.io) Demo for [Testcontainers](https://testcontainers.com)-Based API Mocking, Integration and Contract Testing
+# Specification-Based API Mocking, Simulation, and Testing with [Microcks](https://microcks.io) - Demo Application

 ## Introduction

 This [codecentric](https://codecentric.de) demo application illustrates the usage of Microcks for API mocking and testing on the basis of API specifications expressed with [OpenAPI](https://github.com/OAI/OpenAPI-Specification).
-We rely on Testcontainers to run the mock and execute tests against it leveraging [REST-assured](https://rest-assured.io).
+We rely on [Testcontainers](https://testcontainers.com) to run the mock and execute tests against it leveraging [REST-assured](https://rest-assured.io).
 This approach allows for consistent and automated integration testing both local and in CI/CD pipelines.

 In addition, this demo comprises a module that implements an [example API](#the-example-api) to the extent that it can serve for Microcks-based contract testing.